Structures and Functions in Living Organisms · 6 question types

 Vaccination is a way of getting the memory-cell benefit without ever needing to suffer the disease.
 A vaccine contains a harmless version of a pathogen, prepared in one of three ways:

-The vaccine carries the pathogen's antigens without being able to cause the disease.
+The vaccine carries the pathogen's without being able to cause the disease.
 The body responds as if it has been infected:

 If the real pathogen ever attacks later, the memory cells trigger a fast, strong antibody response and the person remains symptom-free.
 Vaccination has dramatically reduced or eradicated diseases including smallpox (eradicated worldwide), polio (almost eradicated), measles, rubella, tetanus and many others.